 Effective June 30, 2005, the State of Montana Board of Investments implemented the provisions of GASB Statement No. 40 - Deposit and Investment Risk Disclosures.
-The unaudited financial statements as of June 30, 2015 have disclosures pertaining to STIP's exposure to credit risk, custodial credit risk, concentration of credit risk, interest rate risk, and legal and credit risk.
+The annual report has disclosures pertaining to STIP's exposure to credit risk, custodial credit risk, concentration of credit risk, interest rate risk, and legal and credit risk.
 Although the STIP investments have been rated by investment security type, STIP, as an external investment pool, has not been rated.